philip928lin/Py-RAMID/docs/calibration.rst

 Calibration
 ============
 The calibration module of Py-RAMID allows users to calibrate the coupled model with genetic algorithm in parallel.
 Due to the file-based coupling structure between RiverWare and human models (e.g., ABM), seperated working directory for each simuteniously simulated evaluation are required.
-To do that, users have to define an objective function with **var** and **GA_WD** arguments as shown below.
+To do that, users have to define an objective function with **var** and **SubWD** arguments as shown below.

 .. code-block:: python

-	def ObjFunc(var, GA_WD):
+	def ObjFunc(var, SubWD):
-	    # Create RiverwareWrap object at GA_WD, which files will be copy and
+	    # Create RiverwareWrap object at SubWD, which files will be copy and
 	    # modified automatically from the source directory.
-	    RwWrap = PyRAMID.RiverwareWrap(GA_WD , "Source WD")
+	    RwWrap = PyRAMID.RiverwareWrap(SubWD , "Source WD")

 	    # Update parameters using var from GA.
 	    # Covert var (1sD array) from GA to original formats, DataFrame or Array.